minoplhy/scriptbox/alpine-initramfs-dropbear/README.md

 * After unlocked, kill all remainings dropbear and nlplug-findfs process, so no struck process reached the system.

+* optional support IPv6 unlock

+## Fileinfo:

+`alpine-initramfs-base`  : normal alpine initramfs file which the code is based on

+`initramfs-dropbear`     : normal dropbear version

+`initramfs-dropbear-ipv6`: dropbear with IPv6 support

+`*.patch` : patch file version of the code

+## Install

 Please install `dropbear` before continuing

 1. copy `dropbear/unlock_disk` to `/etc/dropbear/unlock_disk`
     * Also Make sure `/etc/dropbear/unlock_disk` is executable! else dropbear will exit with "failed child"W
 2. copy `authorized_keys` to `/etc/dropbear/authorized_keys`
 3. copy `features.d` to /`etc/mkinitfs/features.d`
+    * If using IPv6 mode, don't forget to also include `features.d` from `alpine-initramfs-ipv6` folder.

 Note:
 * if you're using Deeplerg/mk-f scripts before don't forget to change `unlock_disk` as i modified that one too.